cerndigitalmemory/oais-platform/docs/user.md

 ### CodiMD

 From your browser, login to the Indico instance, go to "Preferences" and then "API Token".
 Create new token, name can be anything.
-Select (at least) Everything (all methods) and Classic API (read only) as scopes.
+Select (at least) Everything (only GET) and Classic API (read only) as scopes.
 Note down the token and paste it there.

 ### Indico